 • After conducting research, sociologists assess the results.
-The key is to ensure that your conclusions are fully supported by your data.
+The key is to ensure that their conclusions are fully supported by their data.

 1. Supporting Hypotheses

 • Some studies refute a hypothesis, and researchers must reformulate their conclusions and adjust their research designs.